KnBrckr/woocommerce-variation-editor/readme.txt

 == Changelog ==

+= 0.6 =
+* Update to use WooCommerce 3.0 interfaces

 = 0.5 =
 * Refactor to use a container plugin and asset directories
 * Include link to edit variation in the product edit screen